Russlewisbo/markdown-cv/index.md

 title: Russell Lewis's CV
 ---
 # Russell Edward Lewis
-Associate Professor, Infectious Diseases (MED/17)
+Associate Professor, Infectious Diseases

 I am an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna and a clinical pharmacist.
-I have over 20 years experience in laboratory and clinical research of antimicrobial/antifungal pharmacokinetics and pharmacodynamics in immunocompromised hosts.
+I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal PK/PD in immunocompromised hosts.
 My current research focuses on the development of prognostic risk models and decision support tools for the diagnosis and treatment of fungal infections and multidrug resistant bacteria.

 <div id="webaddress">
 <a href="https://www.unibo.it/sitoweb/russeledward.lewis">UNIBO Webpage</a>